 Mom and Dad’s marriage

 I don’t remember my parents being married or acting like a married couple.
 But I didn’t understand they were divorced, either.
-No one told me then, thinking I was too young to understand.
+No one told me, thinking I was too young to understand.
 One of the earliest memories I have, though, is of Dad sleeping downstairs in our family room.
 I was about five years old.
 I remember it well because I thought what great fun it must have been to sleep anywhere you wanted.
-I didn’t understand what that meant, of course.
 They officially divorced when I was eight.

-I didn’t fully understand that they were divorced or what divorce even meant for two reasons.
+I didn’t fully understand that they were divorced or what divorce even meant for two legitimate reasons.
 First, I didn’t have any other divorced parents to compare to.
-None of my friend’s parents were divorced.
+None of my friends’ parents were divorced.
 Secondly, my Dad was always at the house.
 Dad came home from work every day and had dinner with us.
 After dinner, he would sit in his living room chair with the Hartford Times and do the crossword puzzle.
-Sometimes, he would come downstairs to the family room to watch TV with us kids.
-Sometimes, Mom would be there watching too.
+Sometimes, he would come downstairs to the family room to watch TV with us all.
 Then, at 9 p.m., he would go home to his own place, about 15 minutes away.

-Mom waited until her own father passed away before she filed for divorce, and Dad moved out.
+Mom waited until her own father passed away before she filed for divorce.
 I think that was a deliberate decision.
-She knew her Dad would be disappointed in her, and she adored him.
-Her mother certainly was disappointed in her, and voiced that often.
+She knew her father would be disappointed in her, and she loved him deeply.
+Her mother was certainly disappointed in her, and she voiced that often for the rest of her life.
 I think Mom worked very hard to show people that we could still be a family.
 Dad still mowed the lawn.
 He still took us places.
 We still did things as a family.
 For whatever reason, it worked for everyone involved.
 It was when I was about nine that my older sister explained to me that they were divorced.
 Why my mother didn’t explain it to me, I don’t know.
 With the setup we had, it honestly made no difference to me.
 I didn’t realize how unusual the situation was, and I didn’t know any other way of life.

 Jeannette Grace is such a lovely name!
 Your mother handled the situation with much grace, IMHO, so your father wouldn’t feel crushed or alienated from the children he loved and who loved him so dearly.